 Are there reliable and Free ways to learn Dutch?
 Yes, multiple ones!

-11 months ago, I decided I was in love with The Netherlands and a lot of what it has to offer.
-I decided to immerse myself as much as possible in Dutch culture.
-“So first things first,” I exclaimed, “I need to learn Dutch!“.
+When I decided I was in love with the Netherlands and a lot of what it has to offer, I chose to immerse myself as much as possible in Dutch culture.
+“So first things first,” I exclaimed, “I need to learn Dutch!”
 So I thought, are there free ways to learn Dutch?

 After having a couple of mini-heart attacks checking the price of group and private Dutch lessons, I sought cheaper (mostly free), and reliable alternatives to learn this tricky language.